 What are Facebook sponsored messages?

-Facebook Sponsored messages are messages that you pay for and send out to everyone who has ever messaged your page through your bot or live chat.
+Facebook sponsored messages are messages that you pay for and send out to everyone who has ever messaged your page through your bot or live chat.
 This includes people who have unsubscribed, but doesn’t include people who have blocked your page.
-Generally speaking, sponsored messages are affordable, costing about 10 cents per opened message.
+Generally speaking, sponsored messages are an affordable paid social media tactic, costing about 10 cents per opened message.

-These messages are an easy and effective way to reconnect with prospects.
+These Facebook messages are an easy and effective way to reconnect with past Messenger users on phone or desktop.
 You can use them to:

 - Re-engage subscribers and open up the 24-hour window.